TeriAnn's Guide to Aladdin Mantle Lamps

 KoneKap Mantle:

-The KoneKap mantle eliminated the problem of aligning the mantle correctly with the gallery cone by moving the cone from the gallery to the mantle frame.
+The Aladdin KoneKap mantle eliminated the problem of aligning the mantle correctly with the gallery cone by moving the cone from the gallery to the mantle frame.
 This insured correct alignment and was a vast improvement on earlier mantle mounting methods.
-KoneKap mantles were used on Aladdin lamps from late model 2 through model 11 and are still available new today from The Aladdin Mantle Lamp company.
+KoneKap mantles were used on Aladdin lamps from late model 2 (with model 3 gallery) through model 11 and were discontinued around 2000.

 The KoneKap mantle introduced for the model 3 lamp came packaged in a cardboard cylinder that was orange in colour.
 This strongly contrasted with the white packaging used for Aladdin Cap mantles.
 This sharp contrast in packaging was likely to keep people from confusing the two and saved possible damage from people opening boxes to see which was which.